Rent safe and private dog parks hosted by locals

 There’s a reason “taking the dog for a walk” is a classic daily activity!
 Neighborhood or park excursions give your pup the opportunity to stretch their legs, explore new scents, and be exposed to common stimuli.
 For the best exercise, go at your dog’s own pace and let them choose the path if it’s safe.
 This way they can sniff to their heart’s content!

-And if you’re a runner yourself, most dogs will be happy to tag along!
-Keep in mind that your dog’s legs are shorter than yours and adjust your pace accordingly.
-Like all exercise, it’s important to keep tabs on your dog’s physical condition.
+And if you’re a runner yourself, many dogs will be happy to tag along.
+Keep in mind that your dog’s legs are shorter than yours and adjust your pace accordingly—and like all exercise, it’s important to keep tabs on your dog’s physical condition.
 Never force them to keep running if they want to slow down or stop (and remember that you’ll want to refine their loose-leash walk training ahead of time so you don’t get tripped).

 Classic games like fetch